Azure-Samples/functions-serverless-chat-app-tutorial/lab-instructions.md

 ## Display real-time messages with Azure SignalR Service

 Azure SignalR Service provides real-time messaging capabilities to supported clients, including web browsers.
 You will use Azure Functions to integrate with SignalR Service to broadcast new chat messages in real-time to connected browsers.

-> The SignalR Service binding extension in Azure Functions is currently a community-supported project.

 ### SignalRInfo function